Affordable Spoon Fishing Lures for Effective Fly Fishing in Rivers

 7.1 Study Design

-• Duration: April – June 2025, evenings and mornings
+• Duration: April – June 2025, morning and evening sessions.

-• Spoons Tested: 1″ chrome, 1.5″ gold, 1.5″ brass, 2″ black nickel
+• Spoons Tested: 1″ chrome, 1.5″ gold, 1.5″ brass, 2″ black nickel.

 7.2 Results Summary